Alkaline earth metal: Biological role and precautions

 Strontium plays an important role in marine aquatic life, especially hard corals, which use strontium to build their exoskeletons.
-It and barium have some uses in medicine, for example "barium meals" in radiographic imaging, whilst strontium compounds are employed in some toothpastes.
-Excessive amounts of strontium-90 are toxic due to its radioactivity and strontium-90 mimics calcium (i.e. Behaves as a "bone seeker") where it bio-accumulates with a significant biological half life.
-While the bones themselves have higher radiation tolerance than other tissues, the rapidly dividing bone marrow does not and can thus be significantly harmed by Sr-90.
-The effect of ionizing radiation on bone marrow is also the reason why acute radiation syndrome can have anemia-like symptoms and why donation of red blood cells can increase survivability.
+In medicine, strontium compounds are employed in some toothpastes to reduce dental hypersensitivity.
+While strontium typically has a low toxicity, radioactive isotopes of strontium (like strontium-90) can be toxic.
+Since strontium-90 mimics calcium (i.e. Behaves as a "bone seeker"), it bio-accumulates with a significant biological half life, so long-term strontium-90 exposure at low concentrations can still damage the cells.